pashazz/widgetmanager/README.md

 2) Given - 1,5,6; New - 2; Result - 1,2,5,6; Explanation: No one shifted;
 3) Given - 1,2,4; New - 2; Result - 1,2,3,4; Explanation: Only 2(->3) has been shifted

+## The Storage

+You can use an in-memory or DB storage.
+The storage parameters are specified in `applications.yml` file - via Spring profiles (`spring.profiles.active`)

+The profiles are the following

+* `db` - DB storage backed by the DB of choice (default: H2)
+* `memory` - in-memory storage backed by ArrayList and HashMap

 ### REST API